tc39/proposal-temporal/docs/plaintime.md

 time.toPlainDateTime(date); // => 2006-08-24T15:23:30.003
 ```

-### time.**getFields**() : { hour: number, minute: number, second: number, millisecond: number, microsecond: number, nanosecond: number }
+### time.**getFields**() : { hour: number, minute: number, second: number, millisecond: number, microsecond: number, nanosecond: number, calendar: Temporal.Calendar }

 **Returns:** a plain object with properties equal to the fields of `time`.

 This method can be used to convert a `Temporal.PlainTime` into a record-like data structure.
 It returns a new plain JavaScript object, with all the fields as enumerable, writable, own data properties.

-Note that if using a different calendar from ISO 8601, these will be the calendar-specific values and may include extra properties.
+A `calendar` property is included and is always set to the ISO 8601 calendar.

 Usage example: